Capture of Guam: Capture

-Having called the governor's attention to the fact that only 30 minutes were allowed for a reply, Braunersreuther casually reminded him of the three transports loaded with troops and the formidable war vessel in the harbor.
+The time was 10:15am and having called the governor's attention to the fact that only 30 minutes were allowed for a reply, Braunersreuther casually reminded him of the three transports loaded with troops and the formidable war vessel in the harbor.
 Marina and his advisers went into a nearby boatshed for consultation.
-They reappeared and handed Braunersreuther a sealed envelope.
-Braunersreuther, amid protestations from the governor, broke the seal and read the message which contained a notification of the surrender of the island of Guam.
+They reappeared and handed a sealed envelope to Braunersreuther, who amid protest from the governor, broke the seal and read the message which contained a notification of the surrender of the island of Guam.
 He then said, "Gentlemen, you are now my prisoners; you will have to repair on board the Charleston with me."

 The governor protested, claiming that he had not expected such action.
 Braunersreuther replied that he had merely been instructed to deliver a letter and since he was now in possession of an offer of complete surrender, the Americans were permitted to make any demand they wished.
 The Spanish officials were allowed to write letters to their families.
 Afterward, Marina and his staff were taken to City of Sydney after sending an order to Agana for the Spanish soldiery and native militia to be at Piti landing no later than four o'clock that afternoon.

-Braunsreuther then returned to the ships, obtained the Marine guard, and returned to shore.
-There, according to agreement, the Spanish soldiers were lined up awaiting surrender.
+Braunsreuther then returned to the ships, obtained the Marine guard, and returned to shore, where the Spanish soldiers were lined up awaiting surrender.
 Lieutenant John Twiggs Myers, later known for his command during the Boxer Rebellion, marched the Marines through the boathouse and lined them up so that the Spanish and native troops were between the Americans and the ocean.
 The 54 Spanish regulars and two lieutenants were disarmed, placed in a sampan, and transported to City of Sydney.